antononcube/Raku-DSL-Bulgarian/README.md

 # ------------------------------------------------------------
 # create with data table: dfTitanic
 # recommend with the profile: ["male", "died"]
-# echo the pipeline value
+# show the pipeline value
 # ============================================================
 # Python::SMRMon
 # ------------------------------------------------------------